Two-Year Home Presence Requirement

 4. Question: What is the Exchange Visitor Skills List?

 Answer: The Exchange Visitor Skills List is a long list of fields of specialized knowledge and skills.
 About 30 years ago, the U.S. government sent the list to foreign governments and asked each one to indicate skills that were in short supply in their respective countries.
-The resulting list appeared in the Federal Register, and official government bulletin published daily and available in most libraries.
-The most recent full text appeared in the Federal Register on April 30, 2009.
+The resulting list appeared in the Federal Register, and official government bulletin published daily.
+The most recent full text appeared in the Public Notice of Revised Exchange Visitor Skills List.

 Your J-1 program's Responsible Officer (RO) or Alternate Responsible Officer (ARO) can help you determine whether your field of study or skills is on the list for your country.